AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 separate and drawing outside air to pass over the condenser coils, they ditch the intake hose and just draw the *inside* air instead — destroying the working principles of air conditioning.
 Why?
-Probably because it's easier to market and sell the convenience of one hose rather than two...
-They chose to leave out the fine print that mentions going from two to one house makes a perfectly good machine next to useless.
+Probably because it's easier to market and sell the convenience of one hose rather than two.
+They forgot to mention in the fine print that having only a single hose makes the machine close to useless.

 <div class='gallery'>
 <%=